MidwestPHP/mwphp15/source/sponsors.md

 ---

-Companies like yours make Midwest PHP possible.
-We offer a wide range of sponsorship packages to provide visibility to your brand during our two days of conference events.
-Our hope is that you will find a package that is a good fit for your company and that you choose to become a part of our conference and community.

-If you’re interested in sponsoring Midwest PHP but are unable to find a package that meets your needs, we would be happy to discuss any ideas you might have.

-For questions related to these available packages or to discuss alternative sponsorship opportunities please contact us at info@midwestphp.org.
+Sponsors play a huge role in making Midwest PHP possible.
+Through their generous contributions, we've been fortunate to invite industry leaders to come and share their knowledge and expertise about PHP and related technologies, and provide numerous networking opportunities for our attendees and partners &mdash; all for a fraction of the cost of other technology conferences.

+If your organization is interested in sponsoring the Midwest PHP 2015 Conference, please contact us at info@midwestphp.org, and we'll send you a copy of our sponsorship prospectus.